The Benefits of Starting an LLC in Nevada (Must Read)

 The company can appear as having a much bigger presence than it actually does, even though there are no offices or employees present on U.S. soil.

 Nevada can protect corporate shareholders from personal liability if the business incurs debt.

 This is especially useful for foreign investors who are unfamiliar with U.S. laws of corporate governance and may not know their rights as shareholders in an LLC operating within the United States, where creditors could attempt to go after them personally for company debts or losses incurred by other shareholders/investors.

 4. Strong Corporate Veil

 The corporate veil separates the owner's personal assets from those of its LLC.
 If someone sues an LLC, they can only file a claim against the business' assets.

 While this may be good for protecting your business in Nevada, it also means that if you are sued personally, you cannot shield yourself by using your company as a defense.

 How to Maintain the Nevada LLC Benefits

 - Maintain formal business records and legal documents by keeping minutes of LLC meetings and holding annual meetings.

 - Include an "operating agreement" that outlines the rights, responsibilities, and duties of each member/manager in the event one is not designated as such in your Nevada Articles of Organization.

 - Create a business plan and an exit strategy for your LLC.

 - Include a clear buy-sell agreement in writing to keep the peace within your company if it ever gets sold, dissolved, or restructured.

 - Keep good records of all bank accounts opened under the name of your LLC as well as LLC members/managers who are authorized to use these.
 Having a Nevada-based bank account that is separate from your personal account will help you feel more at ease.

-- Find a reputable registered agent or registered agent service in order to avoid any extra fees and complications with the Nevada Secretary of State.
+- Find a reputable registered agent or registered agent service in Nevada in order to avoid any extra fees and complications with the Nevada Secretary of State.